Carlos Cartagena: Silhouettes eMOTION

 MEET THE ARTIST

-CarloscartagenaCarlos Cartagena was born in El Salvador, and the formative years of his youth were in the 1980s when his country was beginning to bleed incurably from the wounds of war.
+CarlosCartagenaCarlos Cartagena was born in El Salvador, and the formative years of his youth were in the 1980s when his country was beginning to bleed incurably from the wounds of war.
 A restless desire to make art was always with him, but initially he opted to undertake a more practical career: studying business administration at the National School of Commerce.

 Cartagena was always in direct contact with painting and artists since for generations his family had been in the framing business.
 This, as well as the socio-political condition of his country, induced him, against all odds, to abandon his academic career and take up art, not only as a profession but also as an alternative form of resistance to the oppression of the regime in those years.